nabilac27/42-CPP00-CPP04/CPP01/docs/README.md

 - Object initialization

 Logic
-- ´Zombie´ class in this exercise has:
+- `Zombie` class in this exercise has:
     - a default constructor
     - a named constructor
-    - announce()
+    - `announce()`
-    - setZombie(std::string name) for assigning the name after array allocation
+    - `setZombie(std::string name)` for assigning the name after array allocation

-That setter is important because when allocating new Zombie[N], C++ first default-constructs every element, then loop assigns names one by one:
+That setter is important because when allocating new `Zombie[N]`, C++ first default-constructs every element, then loop assigns names one by one:
 ```bash
 Zombie* horde = new Zombie[N];
 for (int i = 0; i < N; i++)